 The AOS is just one small piece of a very complex system, but a rather critical one.
 It keeps the camera in focus and optically aligned automatically, without any manual intervention.
 This allows observers to focus their attention on taking data.
 The AOS works by using eight wavefront sensors to continuously correct the camera’s focus and alignment and needs no human intervention.
 With it, instead of the camera drifting out of focus by hundreds of microns through the night, the system quickly and automatically moves to better than 30 microns defocus, and the shapes of the images remain very stable.
 (See the image below.)

-All of DECam’s science benefits from sharp, well-focused images, but of the four pillars of dark energy science being investigated by DES—Type Ia supernovae, the distribution of galaxy clusters, baryon acoustic oscillations, and weak gravitational lensing—weak lensing science likely benefits the most because weak lensing effects are very subtle.
+All of DECam’s science benefits from sharp, well-focused images, but of the four pillars of dark energy science being investigated by DES—analyses involving: Type Ia supernovae, the distribution of galaxy clusters, baryon acoustic oscillations, and weak gravitational lensing—weak lensing science likely benefits the most because weak lensing effects are very subtle.
 In weak lensing, we study tiny alterations in the shapes of distant galaxies caused by the paths of their light rays being deflected by all the mass in the Universe lying between them and us.
-Correcting during actual exposure minimizes the systematic changes in shapes introduced by the camera, keeping them consistent and allowing us to measure the weak lensing effect.
+Correcting focus right between actual exposures minimizes the systematic changes in shapes introduced by the camera, keeping them consistent and allowing us to measure the weak lensing effect.

 The system is working well; a few years of effort and several months on the mountain (Cerro Tololo) are captured in the summary sentence of our section: “Closed loop operation [of the automatic focus and alignment] was made the default condition for all observers at the end of DES SV [Science Verification time, in early 2013], and it has remained in stable problem-free operation since that time.”
 Phew!
 A huge lot of hard work is summarized in those few words, and for us it meant mission accomplished—at least for that stage of the experiment!